-The $80 price tag may be a deal-breaker for some users.
-Nonetheless, it can sometimes be found on sale for about $50.
+The $80 price tag may be a deal-breaker for some users, but it can sometimes be found on sale for about $50.

-6. Best for large spaces: Tripp Lite 8-Outlet Industrial Safety Surge Protector (TLM825SA)
+Best for large spaces: Tripp Lite 8-Outlet Surge Protector (TLM825SA)

 Number of outlets: 8 | Joule rating: 3,900 | Cord length: 25 ft.

-Selling for around $60, the Tripp Lite TLM825SA is not be the cheapest surge protector, but with a 25-foot cord, it’s the best choice if you have a lot of space to cover.
+Selling for around $100, the Tripp Lite TLM825SA is not the cheapest surge protector, but with a 25-foot cord, it’s the best choice if you have a lot of space to cover.

 This model has a joule rating of 3,900, which is high enough to protect equipment from spikes and surges.
 Its rugged black and yellow metal case features eight power outlets and a built-in cord wrap to facilitate cord management and prevent tangles.

-It includes four safety covers to protect unused outlets from debris and integrated keyhole slots so you can mount it in a wall or desk.
-Additionally, it’s said to withstand harsh conditions, making it ideal for industrial or automotive worksites, as well as any outdoor environment, such as the garage or porch.
+It includes four safety covers to protect unused outlets from debris and integrated keyhole slots so you can mount it on a wall or desk.
+Additionally, it’s said to withstand harsh conditions, making this surge protector power strip ideal for industrial or automotive worksites, as well as any outdoor environment, such as the garage or porch.

 The Refrigmatic WS-36300 is a dedicated appliance surge protector that’s ideal for protecting refrigerators, ice makers and air conditioners from voltage drops and power spikes.